 Have you ever opened your bathroom drawer in preparation to use a razor only to find that the tip is rusty?

 Just like most of the items on this list, they don't do their best work in a damp, humid environment which shortens their life dramatically.
 They'll last longer somewhere cool and dry.

-Humid conditions can cause some metals used to make jewelery, tarnish over time and may require more frequent cleaning because of the high temperatures in your bathroom.
+Humid conditions can cause some metals used to make jewellery tarnish over time and may require more frequent cleaning because of the high temperatures in your bathroom.

-The best place for your beloved jewelery is in a box in your bedroom.
+The best place for your beloved jewellery is in a box in your bedroom.